gajis/alx-system_engineering-devops/0x01-shell_permissions/README.md

 17 Script that plays Star Wars episode in terminal
 16 Script that changes the owner of file hello to betty 15 Script that changes the owner and group owner
+14 Script that changes to vincent and group to staff